Vargasavour Recipes

 Instructions

-• Remove the potatoes and onion and place in a strainer over a bowl to drain the oil for about 5 minutes.
+• Remove the potatoes and onion from the oil and place them in a strainer over a bowl for about 5 minutes so the excess oil drains away.

 • Heat a little oil in a clean frying pan over low-medium heat.

-• Pour in the egg mixture and cook for 7 minutes, loosening the sides with a spatula.
+Place a frying pan over low-medium heat and add a little olive oil.
+When the oil is hot, pour the egg mixture into the pan and cook for about 7 minutes, gently loosening the sides with a spatula.

-• Place a large plate over the pan, flip the tortilla quickly onto the plate, then slide it back into the pan.
+• Place a large plate over the pan and carefully flip the tortilla onto the plate.

 • Cook for another 5 minutes until golden and set.